What's in this article?

 Refinancing involves replacing your current loan with a new mortgage loan.
 The new mortgage loan will then be used to pay off your original mortgage, with new terms such as a new interest rate and new term length.

-Types of FHA refinance loans and why to refinance
+Types of FHA refinance loans and why you might refinance

 Knowing you have the option to refinance an FHA loan, you may wonder if now is the right time.
 These are common reasons homeowners choose to refinance an FHA loan: